naveen-pete/react-readable-app/README.md

 ## Cloning this repository

-1. To clone `react-readable-app` into `readable` folder in your computer, run `git clone https://github.com/naveen-pete/react-readable-app.git readable` in the terminal (or) command window.
+1. To clone `react-readable-app` into `readable` folder on your computer, run `git clone https://github.com/naveen-pete/react-readable-app.git readable` in the terminal (or) command window.

 ## How to run the Readable API server?